For Macy's, going downmarket looks like the way ahead

-(Reuters) - Macy’s Inc’s (M.N) planned push into the off-price retailing sector, dominated by chains such as TJX Cos Inc’s (TJX.N) TJ Maxx, shows the venerable department store chain has faced up to new realities of retailing in the United States.
+Feb 26 (Reuters) - Macy’s Inc’s planned push into the off-price retailing sector, dominated by chains such as TJX Cos Inc’s TJ Maxx, shows the venerable department store chain has faced up to new realities of retailing in the United States.

 For the past six years, Macy’s has focused more on cutting costs and streamlining its operations rather than expanding as a way to fuel earnings.
 Now, that has changed.